ADHD Approved

 It’s a methodology.
 I spent years working in environments where understanding the why behind a problem was the only way to build something that actually solved it.
 That habit followed me here.

-If I understand why something is happening in the ADHD brain, I’m more hopeful about trying a solution.
-And if the solution doesn’t land right away, I can troubleshoot because I know what I’m working with.
+If you understand why something is happening in your ADHD brain, aren’t you more hopeful about trying a solution?
+And if the solution doesn’t land right away, you can troubleshoot because you know what you’re working with.
+You’re not guessing.

 Who it’s for